 The snow of winter continues to melt away and travel season is still low.
 Many visitors continue to come to Canada for spring skiing or to visit sugar shacks for maple syrup tasting - mostly in the eastern provinces, especially Ontario and Quebec.

-One week in March that varies by province will see increased travel due to school break.
+One week in March, which varies by province, will see increased travel due to school break.

 Cities across Canada will also don green and stage St Patrick's Day parades.